Saf1u/Kompiler/README.md

 ## Building the compiler toolchain
 The compiler itself is written in go.
 To build it you need to install go and run go build in the directory's root to get a binary.
-To  run programs, you need to build the moon virtual machine as well.
+To  run programs, you need to build the moon virtual machine as well which requires a c compiler.

 ### The moon virtual machine
 The Moon Virtual Machine was written by a professor at my university and the source is provided as part of the [course](https://users.encs.concordia.ca/~paquet/wiki/index.php?title=COMP442/6421_-_winter_2023) the project was done for.